helenthai/DeepSentiment/README.md

-# DeepSentiment
+# Sentiment Analysis using Deep Learning

-Sentiment Analysis using Deep Learning
+This project is an experiment to perform sentiment analysis